breadcrumb-team/docs/docs/Share/intro.md

 Learn how to:
 - Share content with team members
-- Set sharing permissions
+- Embedding wigets
-- Manage access controls
+- Publishing reports
-- Track shared content
+- Export your data visualizations